 Gusto supports international contractors on a limited pilot (beta).
 Check out the list of countries you can pay international contractors in.

-Based on the employee’s date of birth, we’ll estimate their monthly premium cost.
-The summary provides a range of monthly premium costs based on the various benefits and plans you offer, and whether or not the employee has dependents.
+We'll estimate the employee’s monthly premium cost based on their date of birth.
+The summary provides a range of monthly premium costs based on the various benefits and plans you offer and whether the employee has dependents.

 If you’d like to see the premiums of each plan, click Download Cost Breakdown (PDF).
-The PDF breaks down the employee, spouse, and child cost for each plan that you offer.
+The PDF includes the employee, spouse, and child costs for each plan that you offer.

-Assumptions & methodology: estimated costs are used for illustrative purposes only.
-Actual costs will vary.
+Assumptions and methodology: Estimated costs are used for illustrative purposes only—actual costs will vary.
 The estimated cost assumes that any child dependent is younger than 18 and any spouse is the same age as the employee.

 Once you've hired an employee, the next step is to add them to payroll.
 In the Team members section, click their name to get started.
 Here you can also review their onboarding checklist.